 You may need to register a paragraph 13 exemption for composting and storing biodegradable waste in Northern Ireland.
 If you have an exemption, you must comply with the exemption conditions.

 If your waste includes animal by-products you must have approval for your anaerobic digester from Animal Health in Scotland or the Divisional Veterinary Offices (DVO) in Northern Ireland.

 If you burn biogas you must have a:

-You may be able to register an exemption from the need to hold a permit or licence if your appliance has a net rated thermal input of less than 0.4 megawatts.
+You may be able to register an exemption from the need to hold a permit or licence in Scotland, if the inputs are less than 100 tonnes per day (50 tonnes if for waste disposal), and are only animal manures and slurries or by-products from distilleries.

 If you operate under a registered exemption you must still ensure that your activity does not:

 SEPA has produced guidance that explains how they will regulate the use and handling of digestate outputs from the AD process.